Moonbase-sh/Moonbase-JUCE-App-Demo/README.md

 ```

 **`productId`**
 The unique identifier for your product.
-This is the product ID you set when creating a product on the Moonbase Dashboard (@Tobi link).
+This is the product ID you set when creating a product in the Moonbase admin app.

 **`licenseFileLocation`**
 The location of the license file relative to the user application data directory (base directory).
 This is the location where the module will install the license file.